Data-driven discovery of dynamical models in biology: Regression-based methods

+\lgel{Recent weak-form and integral formulations of sparse regression (including WSINDy, WENDy, and related approaches) partially alleviate this limitation by avoiding explicit numerical differentiation and instead enforcing the governing equations in an integral or variational sense \cite{Schaeffer2017,Messenger2021,Messenger2024,LyonsDukicBortz2025,WangHuanGarikipati2019,Pantazis2019}.
+These methods substantially improve robustness to noise and sparse sampling, and have enabled successful equation discovery in several experimental and biological settings.
+However, while they mitigate noise amplification, they still share the dependence on library design and observability characteristic of regression-based methods, and they additionally introduce sensitivities to the choice of test functions and to the modeling of noise and correlations in the weak residuals, which can limit their reliability in complex biological data.}

-These challenges are not merely theoretical but are consistently observed in practice.
+These challenges are not just theoretical but are consistently observed in practice.
 For instance, applying SINDy to the Oregonator model shows that under ideal conditions—complete observability, sufficiently rich libraries, and low-noise data—the method can recover the governing equations exactly.
 However, as conditions become more realistic, with limited observability, noisy measurements, or incomplete prior knowledge, SINDy rapidly fails to reproduce the dynamics \cite{Prokop2024}.

-This underscores that successful regression-based discovery in biology hinges critically on data quality, careful feature selection, and substantial domain expertise (for more details see Table~\ref{tab:rb_methods_adv_disadv}).
+This underscores that successful regression-based discovery in biology hinges critically on data quality, careful feature selection, and substantial domain expertise; Causality methods are simple to apply and interpretable as they directly infer networks, yet struggle with nonlinearity and oscillatory dynamics resulting in limited forecasting abilities.
+Library-based sparse regression methods provide explicit equations that are immediately interpretable especially for low-dimensional systems but are sensitive to noise, require full state observability and informed term library formulation.
+Evolutionary methods are highly flexible and unbiased, and are able to rediscover known laws but result in large search space making them computationally heavy and prone to overfitting.

-Thus, while regression-based discovery has excelled in proof-of-concept and low-dimensional systems, its application to realistic biological complexity remains challenging.
-Hybrid approaches that combine regression with mechanistic priors or dimensionality reduction hold promise for overcoming these limitations.
+\lgel{Thus, while regression-based discovery methods that rely on explicit differentiation have excelled in proof-of-concept and low-dimensional systems, even modern weak-form variants remain challenged by limited observability, model misspecification, and data heterogeneity in realistic biological settings.} Hybrid approaches that combine regression with mechanistic priors or dimensionality reduction hold promise for overcoming these limitations.